MrManos/MetroBikeData/README.md

   - `test_jobs.py`: Test file for job-related operations.
   - `test_worker.py`: Test file for worker functionality.
 - `kubernetes/`: Directory for files related to hosting the app on the TACC Kubernetes cluster.
-  - `prod/`: Kubernetes files specifically for the production deployment
+  - `prod/`: Kubernetes files specifically for the production deployment.
-  - `test/`: Kubernetes files specifically for the test deployment
+  - `test/`: Kubernetes files specifically for the test deployment.

 ## System Architecture